how to pass values

 refactor: make it better

-The problem with this solution is that text is a singleton function, it does not care about the input and will always return 'I received: hello'.
+The problem with this solution is that the text function does not care about the input it receives and will always return 'I received: hello' when it is called.
 I want it to return the value it receives as part of the message.

 red: make it fail